Sai-Pat/DBMSL/README.md

 ---

+## ⚠️ Disclaimer
+This repository is created **strictly for educational and learning purposes only**.
+We **do not encourage or intend any form of plagiarism or copying** of academic material.
+All content is meant to serve as a **reference** to help students understand concepts and develop their own solutions.

+---

 ## 🧩 Practical 1: College Library Management System
 **Objective:**
 Design and develop a database schema that demonstrates the use of **SQL DDL statements**.